R-Trento/r-trento.github.io/README.md

 When editing the `index.md` file, remember to update the YAML preamble:

 - Set a proper title
-- Set the author (your name, preverably)
+- Set the author (your name, preferably)
 - Set the date (MM/DD/YYYY)
 - Set the image (the name of the image file)
 - Give a list of categories (e.g. `RTUG`, `milestone`, `R`, `tidyverse`, etc.)